 - School Board Elections Overview

 - Elections are held in April of each odd-numbered year.
 Terms are staggered so there are three or four seats contested at each biennial election.
-This IASB Web site provides a variety of publications regarding the 2007 election that should be helpful for school boards, candidates and voters.
+This IASB website provides a variety of publications regarding the consolidated election that should be helpful for school boards, candidates and voters.

 - New School Laws